How to Sign In With Your Adobe Federated Account to Access Creative Cloud Software

-- Full- and part-time faculty and staff paid through UW-Madison central payroll are licensed for installation of Adobe Creative Cloud on either personally- or departmentally-owned computers and are automatically assigned a federated login.
+- Most full- and part-time faculty and staff paid through UW-Madison central payroll are licensed for installation of Adobe Creative Cloud on either personally- or departmentally-owned computers and are automatically assigned a federated login.

 - Adobe software licensed under UW System's Adobe Enterprise Term License Agreement (ETLA; https://kb.wisc.edu/35407) is distributed separately by each of the UW's organizational entities.
 Faculty and staff paid through other campuses should contact their campus's central IT to find out how to download and install the licensed Adobe software.

 - Faculty and staff not licensed to use the software under UW's agreement can get an academic discount direct from Adobe: https://www.adobe.com/creativecloud/buy/students.html

 - Grad students were not included in faculty and staff counts for the Adobe contract, so are not eligible for a no-charge federated Adobe login.
 Grad students (and undergrads) can purchase a heavily discounted annual subscription in person at the Tech Store or here: https://wiscsoftware.wisc.edu/wisc/productInfo.asp?id=77019&institution=1022

 - Students who have purchased a subscription to Creative Cloud can also use the procedure below to sign in to their purchased Adobe Federated account.

 - You will not receive a product code after you purchase.
 Instead, you will gain access to an Adobe/UW federated login that will give you access to Creative Cloud using your firstname.lastname@example.org email address with the procedure below.